 Several factors can cause a pup's paws to become sensitive, painful, and injured.
-Common causes include walking on hot surfaces such as blacktop, walking or running too often on hard surfaces such as cement, unclipped hair between a paw's pads that snags burs and other annoying and painful objects, and untrimmed nails.
+Common causes include walking on hot surfaces, such as blacktop; walking or running too often on hard surfaces, such as cement; unclipped hair between a paw's pads that snags burs and other annoying and painful foreign objects; and untrimmed nails.
 Cold weather, snow, and ice can dry out paw pads and cause cracks and frostbite.

-Your veterinarian should be consulted whenever you are concerned for your dog's health.
-This includes even basic tasks such as nail trimming.
+Your DVM (veterinarian) should be consulted whenever you are concerned for your dog's health.
+This includes even basic tasks, such as nail trimming.
 Your veterinary team can teach you about proper paw care, including how to do nail trims that are atraumatic for your dog.
-If you believe that your dog has sustained a serious injury to its paw, such as a broken toe, contact your veterinarian at once.
+If you believe that your dog has sustained a serious injury to their paw, contact your veterinarian at once.

 Dogs' paws have many nerve endings.
 This natural "sensitivity" helps them navigate their environments, acquire food, and play.
 However, any level of pain or discomfort signals that something is wrong and requires veterinary care.
 Regularly inspect your dog's paws, including their paw pads and toenails; keep them off hot pavement and away from de-icing salt; and use moisturizing balms in cold weather.
 If your dogs get sensitive feet or have a paw injury, take them to a veterinarian for assessment and treatment.